What Are Cold Sore Causes?

 Wash Your Hands

 Washing your hands is an important step during any part of the day, but if you feel you have come into contact with someone who has cold sores, wash your hands.
 It’s very common for people to touch their mouth, and if the virus reaches the mouth there’s a good chance of becoming infected.
+Also, be aware of eczema and cold sores and the possible effects.

 If your significant other or family members have cold sores, replace your towels and face cloths regularly.
 The virus can remain on these surfaces and easily spread to areas across the body other than the lips.